-Globally, infectious agents have been estimated to cause 18% of all cancer cases.[ 4 ]
+Globally, infectious agents have been estimated to cause 18% of all cancer cases.[5 ]
 The burden of cancers caused by infections is much greater in developing nations (26%) than in developed nations (8%).
 Infection with an oncogenic strain of human papillomavirus (HPV) is considered a necessary event for subsequent cervical cancer, and vaccine-conferred immunity results in a marked decrease in precancerous lesions.
 Oncogenic strains of HPV are also linked with cancers of the penis, vagina, anus, and oropharynx.
 Other examples of infectious agents that cause cancer are hepatitis B and hepatitis C viruses (liver cancer), Epstein-Barr virus (Burkitt lymphoma), and Helicobacter pylori (gastric cancer).
 If an infectious agent is truly a cause of cancer, then efficacious, anti-infective interventions would be expected in most instances to be effective cancer prevention interventions.
 This is the expectation with vaccines that protect against infection with oncogenic strains of HPV.
-An example in which this principle would not hold true is that in the setting of antibiotic resistance, the use of antibiotics may not prevent carcinogenesis from cancer-causing bacteria.
 (Refer to the PDQ summaries on Cervical Cancer Prevention; Cervical Cancer Screening; Liver (Hepatocellular) Cancer Prevention; and Liver (Hepatocellular) Cancer Screening for more information.)

 Ionizing radiation is radiation with enough energy to remove tightly bound electrons from their orbits, causing atoms to become charged or ionized.
 Ions formed in the molecules of living cells can go on to react with and potentially damage other atoms in the cell.
 At low doses (e.g., those associated with background radiation), the cells repair the damage rapidly.
 At moderate doses, the cells may be changed permanently or die from their inability to repair the damage.
 Cells changed permanently may go on to produce abnormal cells when they divide, and in some circumstances, these altered cells may become cancerous or lead to other abnormalities (e.g., birth defects).
 Defects in ability to repair damage caused by ionizing radiation may influence the impact of radiation exposure on cancer risk.

 The major sources of population exposure to ionizing radiation are medical radiation (including x-rays, computed tomography [CT], fluoroscopy, and nuclear medicine) and naturally occurring radon gas in the basements of homes.
-Limiting unnecessary CT scans and other diagnostic studies, as well as reducing radiation exposure doses, are important prevention strategies.[ 7 , 8 ] (Refer to the PDQ summaries on Breast Cancer Prevention; Breast Cancer Screening; Skin Cancer Prevention; and Lung Cancer Prevention for more information.)
+Limiting unnecessary CT scans and other diagnostic studies, as well as reducing radiation exposure doses, are important prevention strategies.[8 ,9 ] (Refer to the PDQ summaries on Breast Cancer Prevention; Breast Cancer Screening; Skin Cancer Prevention; and Lung Cancer Prevention for more information.)

 Exposure to ionizing radiation has increased during the last 2 decades as a result of the dramatic increase in the use of CT.
-Exposure to ionizing radiation associated with CT is in the range where carcinogenesis has been demonstrated.[ 9 , 10 ] Repeat exposure to radiation from medical imaging will further increase cancer risk, because risk is proportional to exposure.
+Exposure to ionizing radiation associated with CT is in the range where carcinogenesis has been demonstrated.[10 ,11 ] Repeat exposure to radiation from medical imaging will further increase cancer risk, because risk is proportional to exposure.
 One study found that half the subjects who were exposed to radiation from medical imaging underwent repeat imaging within 3 years.
-Overall, 0.2% of the nearly 1 million subjects followed for 3 years received doses above 50 mSv.[ 11 ]
+Overall, 0.2% of the nearly 1 million subjects followed for 3 years received doses above 50 mSv.[12 ]

 Risk/protective factors with uncertain associations with cancer